Vernaccia di Oristano: History and name

-According to legend, Vernaccia was introduced to the island of Sardinia by the Phoenicians sometime after the ancient Semitic civilization founded the port of Tharros in 800 BC.
+This wine, discovered in Sardinia, is one of the oldest vine in the western Mediterranean.

+Seeds of Vernaccia and Malvasia dating back to approximately three thousand years ago were found in the well that served as a 'refrigerator' in a nuraghe near Cabras.
+The carbon 14 test carried out by the Biodiversity Conservation Center of the University of Cagliari confirms the dating and suggests that vine cultivation on the island has been known since the Bronze Age.

 The first documented mentioning of Vernaccia di Oristano was from a legal document drafted in 1327 in the town of Iglesias in southwest Sardinian that specified that winemakers were limited to producing one barrel each of wine made from several different grape varieties, including Vernaccia, Greco, Brusco bianco and Vermiglio, but that each wine was to be kept separate.

 There are several theories behind the origins of the name Vernaccia that is shared by Vernaccia di Oristano and several other Italian varieties.
 The most common theory is that name is derived from the Latin word vernaculus (also the root of the word "vernacular") which means "native" or "indigenous" and would be attached to any grape perceived to be native to the local region.
 In the case of Vernaccia di Oristano, ampelographers believe that the grape may be native to the Tirso river valley that crosses the island of Sardinia before emptying into the Gulf of Oristano.

 Other theories postulate that the name could be derived from other Latin words such as verrum, meaning boar, based on the beasts that are common in central Italy and known to trespass into vineyard and eat the grapes on the vine.
 The Latin word for winter, ibernum, is another possibility since many of the Vernaccia species were used as table grapes for eating during the winter months.
 One other contending theory is that the village of Vernazza in the Cinque Terre region of Liguria on the northwest coast of Italy could be a potential origin and eponym for some of the Vernaccia grapes.
 However, in the case of Vernaccia di Oristano there is no direct evidence linking the grape to the Ligurian wine region.